kerrishotts/ispish/docs/standard-dictionary/let.md

 ![LET Syntax](../assets/let.png)

 Assigns the result of `EXPR` to a new variable in the current scope named `WORD`.
-Variables are dereferenced using the `:` form.

 > **IMPORTANT**:
 >